ltynick/RDVSv2/SUPPLEMENTARY.md

-# Supplementary Material for RDVSv2: A Large-scale Dataset for RGB-D Video Salient Object Detection
+# Supplementary Material for RDVSv2: A Large-scale Benchmark for RGB-D Video Salient Object Detection

 This document provides additional details about the paper [RDVSv2: A Large-scale Dataset for RGB-D Video Salient Object Detection]().